mweststrate/build-if-changed/README.md

 ## General usage

 Run `build-if-changed` in any directory.
-It will search in the current directory or upwards for file named `buildconfig`.
+It will search in the current directory or upwards for a file named `buildconfig`.

 A build config file looks like this: